Wedding of Prince William and Catherine Middleton: Music

-In addition, "God Save the Queen" was heralded with a fanfare and sung between the blessing and the signing of the wedding registers.
+In addition, "God Save the Queen" was heralded with a fanfare and sung between the blessing and the signing of the marriage registers.

-Choral compositions featured in the service were Parry's Blest Pair of Sirens (a setting of an ode by John Milton) during the signing of the register, Paul Mealor's Ubi Caritas et Amor as the motet and a specially commissioned anthem, "This is the day which the Lord hath made" consisting of words chosen from the Psalms, by John Rutter.
+Choral compositions featured in the service were Parry's Blest Pair of Sirens (a setting of an ode by John Milton) during the signing of the register, Paul Mealor's Ubi Caritas et Amor as the motet and a specially commissioned anthem, "This is the day which the Lord hath made" consisting of words chosen from the psalms, by John Rutter.